STMicroelectronics/STMems_Standard_C_drivers/lsm6dsv16x_STdC/examples/README.md

 *Nucleo H503RB board has been used to run the examples on I3C bus.
 All the examples except the sensor_hub one have been run on a [X-NUCLEO-IKS4A1 shield](https://www.st.com/en/ecosystems/x-nucleo-iks4a1.html) with a LSM6DSV16X device on DIL24.
 In all these cases, the shield has been configured in Mode 1 (Standard Mode).
 For the sensor_hub example case the shield is configured in Mode 3 (lsm6dsv16x SensorHub Mode), and the DIL24 is not required.*

-**Please note that STEVAL-MKI109V3 board has been declared as obsolete and replacement with STEVAL-MKI109D is instead suggested.**
+Please note that STEVAL-MKI109V3 board is OBSOLETE.
+Replacement with STEVAL-MKI109D is recommended.

 ## Self Test (ST)